Final report for WUT21-001

 Increase knowledge and skills of nine Utah Extension agricultural professionals and up to 300 producers through the award of approximately three mini-grants each year for travel, event-hosting, or projects (offered spring and fall of each year), measured by reporting and follow-up surveys of award recipients.

 In 2023, the Utah WSARE PDP awarded two event-hosting scholarships, one new project award, and one project continuation award.
 The event-hosting awards were given to two USU extension agents to host a High School Range Camp and Teacher’s Range Camp.
-The High School Range Camp had 27 participants, and is a partnership between the Utah Society for Range Management and USU Extension that provided opportunities for leadership, education, professional networking, and hands-on learning.
+The High School Range Camp had 27 participants, and was a partnership between the Utah Society for Range Management and USU Extension that provided opportunities for leadership, education, professional networking, and hands-on learning.
 Topics and activities spanned 5 days and included plant collecting and pressing, soil 101, field ecology, wildlife interactions, rangeland restoration, tours of restoration research, wild horse management, shrub encroachment, and sage grouse restoration.
 Students learned proper note-taking, took quizzes, and each presented on a topic of their choice.

 The 3-day Teacher Range Camp was developed to help high school agriculture teachers learn more about range management and to help them develop curriculum for their classes.
 Topics given to the 30 attendees included rangeland restoration, plant identification and collection, soils, ecology, and grazing management.